Best daily deals

 You can use the headset while it charges, but you’ll need to have the dongle plugged in.

 Battery life among gaming headsets has improved pretty much across the board for a year or two now.
 Not too long ago, the best you could expect was around 16 hours of playback time.
 These days, headsets routinely stretch past 24 hours.
 However, the HyperX Cloud 2 Wireless joins an even smaller group of gaming headsets by cracking the 30-hour mark.
-At a consistent volume of ~75dB, the headset can last 32 hours, 3 minutes.
+At a consistent volume of ~75dB, the headset can last 32 hours and 3 minutes.
 It also charges using USB-C, so topping it up only takes an hour or two.

 Does the HyperX Cloud II Wireless block out noise?